go-scaffold/go-sdk/README.md

 - Support for multiple template providers (filesystem, etc.);
 - Multiple collector types for different output strategies;
 - Configurable filtering system;
-- Prefix support for metadata and values.
+- Prefix support for metadata and values;
+- Template-aware functions that can access the template context during processing.

 ## Architecture